Rating Methodology

 Overview

-Open Ratings evaluates a specific revision of a code repository — not a continuous stream, but a deliberate snapshot, analogous to a credit rating agency assessing a bond issuance at a point in time.
-Each rating reflects the quality, security, and reliability of that revision as assessed by our multi-dimensional analytical framework.
+In the emerging agentic economy, AI agents negotiate contracts, produce code, generate content, execute transactions, and deliver services — often with minimal human oversight.
+Every such interaction carries risk.
+Open Ratings evaluates these agentic outputs at a specific point in time — not a continuous stream, but a deliberate snapshot, analogous to a credit rating agency assessing a bond issuance.
+Each rating reflects the trustworthiness, correctness, and reliability of that output as assessed by our multi-dimensional analytical framework.

-Our rating scale mirrors the letter-grade conventions used globally in credit markets (AAA through D), and our target grade distribution is calibrated to the observed distribution of corporate credit ratings maintained by the major rating agencies.
-This means a BBB from Open Ratings carries the same relative quality signal as a BBB in the bond market: adequate quality with room for improvement, but fundamentally sound.
+Our rating scale mirrors the letter-grade conventions used globally in credit markets (AAA through D), and our target grade distribution is calibrated to the observed distribution of corporate credit ratings.
+This means a BBB from Open Ratings carries the same relative trust signal as a BBB in the bond market: adequate quality with room for improvement, but fundamentally sound.
+When an agent delivers a BBB-rated output, counterparties know what level of risk they are accepting.

 Disclosures

-Grades represent an assessment of model outputs on a defined benchmark suite at a specific point in time.
-They are not a guarantee of future performance, a warranty against defects in production modernization, or an endorsement of the model’s general capability.
-Model behavior may vary across tasks, parameter configurations, and COBOL program characteristics not represented in the current suite.
+Grades represent an assessment of agent-produced outputs at a specific point in time.
+They are not a guarantee of future performance, a warranty against defects, or an endorsement of an agent’s general capability.
+Agent behavior may vary across tasks, parameter configurations, domains, and interaction contexts not represented in the assessed output.

 Rating Scale